a conversation with Chef John Besh

 Chef John Besh online at his restaurant August.

 It's not an overstatement to say that much of the culinary scene in New Orleans revolves around John Besh.
-He currently owns six of the city's best restaurants, wrote a top-selling cookbook -- with another due out this fall -- and has just filmed a new PBS show entitled "John Besh's New Orleans."
+He currently owns eight of the city's best restaurants and a ninth in San Antonio, Texas.
+He’s written two top-selling cookbooks -- with another due out this fall -- and has just filmed a new PBS show entitled "John Besh's New Orleans."
 He's also trained many of the city's talented young chefs and has worked particularly hard to support local farmers and fisheries.
 Travel Curious Often asked the busy chef to comment on his city, future plans, and cooking competitions.
 As always, he responded generously:

 New Orleans has rebounded so amazingly since Katrina, after many people wrote the city off entirely.
 How do you see yourself in the New Orleans comeback story?